Britain's Best Sitcom

 - Jonathan Ross, John Sergeant, Phill Jupitus, Jack Dee, Ulrika Jonsson, Rowland Rivron, David Dickinson, Clarissa Dickson Wright and others

-- Robin Ince, Steve Punt, Lloyd Stanton, Jack Dee, Phill Jupitus, Richard Webber, Armando Iannucci, Johnny Vaughan and others
+- Robin Ince, Steve Punt, Lloyd Stanton, Jack Dee, Phill Jupitus, Armando Iannucci, Johnny Vaughan, Stuart Maconie and others

-- Andy Devonshire, Becky Martin, Garry John Hughes, Matt O'Casey, Elaine Shepherd, Stephen Franklin, Andrew Nicholson, Karina Brennan and others
+- Andy Devonshire, Becky Martin, Garry John Hughes, Matt O'Casey, Elaine Shepherd, Stephen Franklin, Andrew Nicholson, Karina Brennan, Norman Hull and Alex Hardcastle

-- Garry John Hughes, Matt O'Casey, Mark Turnbull, Verity Maidlow, Elaine Shepherd, Stephen Franklin, Gerard Barry, Andrew Nicholson, Karina Brennan, Norman Hull and Alex Hardcastle
+- Garry John Hughes, Matt O'Casey, Mark Turnbull, Verity Maidlow, Elaine Shepherd, Stephen Franklin, Gerard Barry, Andrew Nicholson, Karina Brennan, Norman Hull and others

 Following the success of two major BBC polls - 100 Greatest Britons in 2002 and The Big Read in 2003 - 2004 saw the BBC conducted a poll to find the best situation comedy produced in Britain, presented by Jonathan Ross.